khaosans/basic-chat/docs/ROADMAP.md

     ORGANIZE --> TAGS
 ```

+**Diagram Narrative: Conversation Management System**

+This diagram illustrates the comprehensive conversation management system that provides save, search, export, and organization capabilities with secure local storage and backup systems.
+The system enables semantic and keyword search through conversation history while providing multiple export formats and organizational tools like tagging and categorization.
+The architecture ensures data privacy through local storage and encryption while providing backup and optional sync capabilities for data protection and accessibility.

 **Features:**
 - **Conversation Persistence**: Save and restore chat sessions
 - **Semantic Search**: Find conversations by content meaning